iamshadmirza/Hashnode-Blog-Backup/cknpnsd530r6clps17id36mp1.md

-## A Definite Guide to React Native Testing Library
+## A Definitive Guide to React Native Testing Library

 This guide will walk you through React Native testing using **React Native Testing Library**.
 We will cover why we would want to use this library, the benefits, how to write tests, and all sorts of stuff while building an exciting game app.
 Let's start 🚀